PROMO: 50% off Eurostar Plus & Premier for 2+ people 'til midnight July 13 – upgrade today!Book now

 Trenitalia is the national railway company of Italy, with a fleet including high-speed trains (Frecciarossa, Frecciargento and Frecciabianca), Intercity and Intercity night trains and regional trains.
 Trenitalia offers discounts and special promotions on selected routes, two types of discounted tickets for young people under 30 and people over 60.

-Trenitalia Eurocity classes from Milan to Aigle
+What Trenitalia Eurocity classes are there from Milan to Aigle?

 Compare the different travel classes offered by Trenitalia Eurocity when travelling from Milan to Aigle.